Updated January 2021

 What We at Pics.io Do with Slack?

-How we use Slack on an everyday basis?
+How do we use Slack on an everyday basis?

-- Upload new versions uploaded and comment assets right in the Pics.io app
+- See new versions of assets & comments uploaded in the Pics.io app.

 All sorts of other important information trickle down effortlessly to our channel in Slack from all major services we are using in our work.